WheteThunger/ParentedEntityRenderFix/README.md

 - Bomb Trucks (RF receivers)
 - Turrets Extended (switches)

 Note: This plugin does not completely solve the problem for entities that move.
-However, players will be able to see them again by disconnecting and reconnecting, or by leaving the area and returning.
+However, players will be able to see them again by disconnecting and reconnecting, or by leaving the area and returning (until those entities move again).

 ## Performance warning